May 13, 2021

 In hindsight, I cannot believe how lucky I was.
 Once Les and the crew had the Matador up and running it became clear that it was indeed a first-class oven in fine working order.
 Now came the hard part.
 Would my skills transfer to this new method of baking?

-I had learned to bake while working in the R&D kitchen at American Spoon Foods.
+I had learned to bake while working in the R&D kitchen at American Spoon Foods, the groundbreaking farm-to-table producer of small-batch preserves in my hometown.
 In that environment, food mentor Chef Chris Chickering and I were encouraged to innovate, and our experiments extended to oven design.
-We knew we could never get the crisp, caramelized crust we desired using a regular convection oven or a rotating shelf oven; such a loaf would require a bake chamber with thermal mass and the ability to hold steam as the loaves “sprung” to their full size.
+We knew we could never get the crisp, caramelized crust we desired using a regular convection oven or a rotating shelf oven; such a loaf requires a bake chamber with thermal mass and the ability to hold steam as the loaves “sprung” to their full size.
 Chris, Les, and I put our heads together and decided to see what we could create on a shoestring.
 We purchased a used, stone-hearth pizza oven and designed a steam injection system using drilled copper tubing and steel channel.
 We named our creation “Ol’ Crusty” and I spent 2 years in front of it refining my baking skills.
 By the time I opened Crooked Tree Breadworks in 1996, Ol’ Crusty’s floor was rusted out and the steam channels had mostly corroded away.
 Ol’ Crusty didn’t have another year left in him.

 It would be very difficult to calculate the total number of hours I have spent in front of the Matador.
 When I started the business, I was a one-man show.
 I quickly realized that working from 4 AM to 8 PM every night was a good way to end up tired, broke, and alone, and that if I ever wanted to see my daughter again, I was going to need some help, so I hired a small staff to help with prep and to get our line of scones, muffins, and cookies off the ground.
 I remained the head baker, performing the lion’s share of mixing, shaping, and baking.
 Throughout that time of early parenthood stress, accelerated business education, staffing headaches, and sleep deprivation, the Matador was an unflappable, calming presence, the one thing I did not have to worry about.